Khan-Shahmir/Azure-Threat-Intelligence-Microsoft-Sentinel-and-Cloud-Honey-Set-Up/README.md

 ![CreatedKeyVault](https://github.com/Khan-Shahmir/Azure-Threat-Intelligence-Microsoft-Sentinel-and-Cloud-Honey-Set-Up/assets/143667443/c9f436b6-23de-46c2-b50a-f5d76714da66)

  A private endpoint for Azure Key Vault is a network interface that connects you privately and securely to the Key Vault service using a private IP address from your virtual network.
 This eliminates exposure to the public internet and reduces the attack surface.
 When you create a private endpoint, the connection must be approved.
 If the resource for which you're creating a private endpoint is in your directory, you'll be able to approve the connection request provided you have sufficient permissions.
-The private endpoint uses a private IP address in your virtual network, and you can connect to an instance of an Azure resource
+The private endpoint uses a private IP address in your virtual network, and you can connect to an instance of an Azure resource.

 2)